greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements-overview.html.md

 -   Greenplum Connector for Apache Spark v1.6.2 - The VMware Greenplum Connector for Apache Spark supports high speed, parallel data transfer between Greenplum and an Apache Spark cluster using Spark’s Scala API.
 -   Greenplum Connector for Apache NiFi v1.0.0 - The VMware Greenplum Connector for Apache NiFi enables you to set up a NiFi dataflow to load record-oriented data from any source into Greenplum Database.
 -   Greenplum Informatica Connector v1.0.5 - The VMware Greenplum Connector for Informatica supports high speed data transfer from an Informatica PowerCenter cluster to a VMware Greenplum cluster for batch and streaming ETL operations.
--   Progress DataDirect JDBC Drivers v5.1.4+275, v6.0.0+181 - The Progress DataDirect JDBC drivers are compliant with the Type 4 architecture, but provide advanced features that define them as Type 5 drivers.
+- Progress DataDirect JDBC Drivers v6.0.0+109 - The Progress DataDirect JDBC drivers are compliant with the Type 4 architecture, but provide advanced features that define them as Type 5 drivers.
--   Progress DataDirect ODBC Drivers v7.1.6+7.16.389 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the VMware Greenplum system.
+- Progress DataDirect ODBC Drivers 7.1.6+7.16.1058 - The Progress DataDirect ODBC drivers enable third party applications to connect via a common interface to the VMware Greenplum system.
 -   R2B X-LOG v5.x and v6.x - Real-time data replication solution that achieves high-speed database replication through the use of Redo Log Capturing method.

 > **Note** Greenplum 5.x clients (gpload, gpfdist) are supported with Greenplum 6.x and 7x Server and Informatica PowerCenter and PowerExchange 10.4.

-> **Note** VMware Greenplum 7 does not support the ODBC driver for Cognos Analytics V11.

-Connecting to IBM Cognos software with an ODBC driver is not supported.
-Greenplum Database supports connecting to IBM Cognos software with the DataDirect JDBC driver for VMware Greenplum.
-This driver is available as a download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).

 ## <a id="topic_tnl_3mx_zgb"></a>Hardware Requirements